DivorcedHorse/Assignment2JavaFX/readme.md

       The WarVariationOne class follows the **Open-Closed Principle** as our class extends the GameVariation abstract class.
 WarVariationOne adds its own requirements from the       abstract methods of GameVariation but doesn't change the GameVariation class; good use of polymorphism.<br /><br />

 * WarVariationTwo.java
       Purpose - Represents the second WAR variation game.
 Simulates the steps/turns needed for two players to play.
-Winner is player with the most cards at the end of the game.
+Winner is player with the most cards at the end of the game.<br /><br />
       The WarVariationTwo class follows the **Open-Closed Principle** as our class extends the GameVariation abstract class.
 WarVariationTwo adds its own requirements from the       abstract methods by adding its own *weird requirements* such as using a points pile in the methods to track player points.
 Rather than having the game continue until a         player runs out of cards, such as found in WarVariationOne, WarVariatioTwo adds its own functionality.<br /><br />

 * WarVariationThree.java